randomtruffles/Dominion_League/rules.md

 ### <a name="2.2"></a>2.3.
 Tiers

 The divisions are grouped into tiers.
 The number of tiers depends on the number of divisions.
-There is a single division in tier A. Starting with tier B, the following rules dictate the size of a tier:

 <a name="2.3.1"></a>2.3.1.
-The maximum number of divisions in a tier is twice the maximum of the tier above it, except every third tier which has the same maximum number as the one above it.
+There is a single division in tier A. Starting with tier B, the maximum number of divisions in a tier is twice the maximum of the tier above it, except every third tier which has the same maximum number as the one above it.

 <a name="2.3.2"></a>2.3.2.
+The lowest tier has the same maximum number of divisions as the one above it.
+This rule overrides [2.3.1](#2.3.1).

+<a name="2.3.3"></a>2.3.3.
+The combination of [2.3.1](#2.3.1) and [2.3.2](#2.3.2) results in the following maximum division counts based on the number of tiers:
+* `6 tiers (A-F):  1-2-4-4-8-8`
+* `7 tiers (A-G):  1-2-4-4-8-16-16`
+* `8 tiers (A-H):  1-2-4-4-8-16-16-16`
+* `9 tiers (A-I):  1-2-4-4-8-16-16-32-32`
+* `10 tiers (A-J): 1-2-4-4-8-16-16-32-64-64`

+<a name="2.3.4"></a>2.3.4.
 Tiers A through D always have the maximum number of divisions.
 The moderators at their discretion may choose to have fewer than the maximum number of divisions in tiers E and below.

-<a name="2.3.3"></a>2.3.3.
-The lowest two tiers have approximately the same number of divisions.

-<a name="2.3.4"></a>2.3.4.
+<a name="2.3.5"></a>2.3.5.
 The moderators may make exceptions to these tier count rules to account for probable changes in the size of the League.

 ### <a name="2.4"></a>2.4.
 Tier Placement